nica-ev/circuswiki-dev/docs/Case Study 07 - Poland.md

 # **Hidden Therapy Through Play: Functional Juggling with Children with Autism and Their Caregivers**

-*Based on the work of **Miłosz Goślicki*****, circus educator and circus artist** in the **Podbeskidzie** region of Poland, *written by Paulina Chodnicka,* Odskocznia Studio, Warsaw, Poland
+*Based on the work of **Miłosz Goślicki*****, circus educator and circus artist** in the **Podbeskidzie** region of Poland, written by Paulina Chodnicka,, [[Odskocznia Studio]] - Warsaw, Poland

 ## **Target Group**
  This program was designed for a **small group of children with autism** and their **caregivers**.
 Two groups participated in total - each composed of **four children and their respective caregivers** - creating a **one-to-one dynamic** that fostered **trust, connection**, and **shared learning**.